diogomachado-bioinfo/sweep/README.md

 ## Changing Projection Matrix

 To change the projection matrix, a new orthonormal matrix can be generated using the orthbase function.
-For example, here is an example of how to change the projection size to 300:
+Here is an example of how to change the projection size to 300:

     from sweep import fastaread, fas2sweep, orthbase